 Who knew that toilets would have such a complicated history?

-The situation finally changed in 1974, when Kathy Martin (LP) and Ruth Coleman (ALP) complained about the lack of amenities for female senators.
-At which point, one of the urinals in a toilet on the Senate side was boxed in (above right).
-And it became the “LADIES TOILET” (below, right).
-Victory.
+The situation finally changed in 1974, when Kathy Martin (LP) and Ruth Coleman (ALP) complained about the lack of amenities for female senators at which point a toilet on the Senate side was boxed in and it became the Ladies Toilet.

-When Kathy Martin and Ruth Coleman, the Senators that secured the first lavatory for Women Senators, entered Parliament this is how they were described in the Australian Women's Weekly in 1974:
+When Kathy Martin and Ruth Coleman, entered Parliament this is how they were described in the Australian Women's Weekly in 1974:

 It may not be surprising to read this kind of commentary about female politicians from this era, but it remains shocking.
 If anything, it underlines the point that it took 31 years and some noisy complaining to get something as simple as a ladies lavatory.
 We need to remember the women that went ahead before us.
 For the big and small things they achieved just by being there.
 For the things they fought for.
 Including toilets.